-Swimming injuries to the neck can be caused by incorrect motions repeated thousands of time over the course of several years.
-That’s why correct swimming technique is important.
-Each stroke has its own peculiarities which we'll look into now.
+Incorrect motions repeated thousands of time over the course of several years can cause neck injuries.
+That’s why correct swimming technique is essential.

 Instead, you should keep the head aligned with the spine.
 The ideal position is with the face parallel to the water surface and the eyes looking towards the bottom of the pool.

 Exhaling should be done continuously in the water, as there isn’t enough time to both inhale and exhale while the head is rotated to the side.

 Finally, it is important to use bilateral breathing as the standard breathing pattern.
 This avoids muscular imbalances which can also affect the neck.

 In the backstroke, breathing mechanics are more straightforward.